digitalinteraction/livingdata-docs/chapter1/using-deploy-software.md

 ## Getting Started

-5. Verify that the laptop has a working internet connection at all times (otherwise the laptop will not be able to upload the data files, and it does not have much spare capacity).
+* Verify that the laptop has a working internet connection at all times (otherwise the laptop will not be able to upload the data files, and it does not have much spare capacity).

 ### Installing the software

 If the software is not already installed, it is available from: [https://openlab.ncl.ac.uk/gitlab/public-pages/ax3-deploy/](https://openlab.ncl.ac.uk/gitlab/public-pages/ax3-deploy/).
 To install, click the *AX3 Deployment Tool Setup* link, and run the downloaded *setup.exe* program.
 If told *Windows protected your PC* then click *More info* and *Run anyway* -- you will also need to install the *AX3 Driver* from the same site.
+Finally, you will need a copy of the configuration settings file `config.ini` placed into the folder `%USERPROFILE%\Documents\AX3`.

 > Sometimes, updates will automatically be installed when starting the application.
 Just follow the boxes and allow it to install, and then it will start with the updates.